 In the context of use of force and restraints and disciplinary measures special attention must be paid to the last resort principle and alternative means.
 Well-trained staff reduces sanctioning resulting in poor behaviour and self-harm.
-Staff must be trained to apply the theory of written policies and procedures to real-life circumstances.
-It must be demonstrated and role modelled.
-This will improve their understanding and skill, which will gives them confidence to apply the procedures in practice and allow for problem solving (Irish Youth Justice Service, 2011, p.
+Staff must be trained to apply laws, policies and procedures to real-life circumstances, which is not always an easy task.
+It must be demonstrated and role modelled, and be part of on-going training and peer-review from other staff members (Liefaard, 2008).
+This will improve staff's understanding and skill, which will gives them confidence to apply the procedures in practice (Irish Youth Justice Service, 2011, p.
 10).

-5.2.2.2.
-Conditions in institutions
+5.2.2.2 Conditions in institutions

 The living conditions must be adequate for one's physical, mental, intellectual, ethical and social development.
 The rooms should be safe for juveniles with mental health issues, the institution must have enough, lighting, ventilation and heating (Kinderrechtencommissariaat, 2010, p.
 32).
 Moreover, the architecture of the juvenile institutions should be adapted to the size of the institution including one cell housing to a situation where a child fits best, including medical services (Kinderrechtencommissariaat 2010, p.
-32; Homel & Thomson, 205, p.
+32; Homel & Thomson, 2005, p.
 103).

-83% of the respondents to the questionnaires have indicated the importance of strategies aimed to improve social interaction among staff and juveniles and to improve conditions in the institution (annex 2, table 3).
-In general, the respondents have referred to recreational and sport activities, as mentioned under adjustment, as important elements of the conditions in institutions.
-Working with mentors and small groups is considered to be effective.
-The key body could give specific care to the young people and work closely with family, which has proven to be very effective.
+83% of the respondents to the questionnaires have indicated the importance of strategies aimed to improve social interaction among staff and juveniles and to improve conditions in the institution (annex II, table 3).
+In general, the respondents have referred to recreational and sport activities, as mentioned earlier, as important elements of the conditions in institutions.
+Working with mentors and small groups is considered to be an effective strategy.
+A mentor could give specific care to the young people and work closely with their family, which has proven to be very effective.
 The person gains better insight in the personality of the child and will note early signals of self-harm or bullying.
-It has been noted in the questionnaires that there is specific focus on training of staff on aggression, self-harm and suicide and sanctions.
-Among other examples, one example was given by Ireland which demonstrates the effect of trained staff on young people.
+Some respondents underscore the need for specific attention for training of staff on aggression, self-harm and suicide, and sanctions.
+Among other examples, one example was given by Ireland which demonstrates the potential effect of trained staff on young people.